leonmavr/kinect-rf/README.md

 python train_rf.py
 ```

+Training should only take approximately half a minute for ~20 training images.
+When it's done, the script will give you the filepath to the newly trained
+classifier.

 ### 3.3.
 Running the Demo and Visualising the Predictions

 You should have exported your classifier as a pickled file.
 If you don't want to